sbrudenell/auton-canvas/API.md

 ## Element.translate(...)

-Get or set the translation of the contents of the element.
+Get or set the translation of the contents of the `Element`.

 ```javascript
 var x_y_array = element.translate();